meltoner/agrofelis/components/vehicle-covers/readme.md

 # Summary

 All covers of the vehicle were illustrated and enumerated.
 The cover parts design plans and plasma cut source files were organized and indexed.
-The raw material needed to fabricated the vehicles protected covers where documented and linked to indicative suppliers provided.
-The vehicle mounted in a vertical position in a transferring platform with most of its covers mounted is presented in the closing image below.
+The raw material needed to fabricated the vehicles protected covers where documented and linked to indicative suppliers.
+The vehicle oriented in a vertical position, mounted in a transferring platform with most of its covers attached is presented in the closing image below.

 ![Covers established](_figures/13_covers-placed_overview.jpg)